List of postal codes of Canada: V

 This is a list of postal codes in Canada where the first letter is V. Postal codes beginning with V are located within the Canadian province of British Columbia.
-Only the first three characters are listed, corresponding to the Forward Sortation Area.
-The V postal code area is currently the most utilized in Canada, with only five of the 180 available urban FSAs not yet assigned.
+Only the first three characters are listed, corresponding to the Forward Sortation Area (FSA).
+The V postal code area is currently the most utilized in Canada, with only three of the 180 available urban FSAs not yet assigned.

 Canada Post provides a free postal code look-up tool on its website, via its mobile apps for such smartphones as the iPhone and BlackBerry, and sells hard-copy directories and CD-ROMs.
 Many vendors also sell validation tools, which allow customers to properly match addresses and postal codes.
 Hard-copy directories can also be consulted in all post offices, and some libraries.

-British Columbia - 193 FSAs
+British Columbia

+There are currently 195 FSAs in this list.